alexstarhoxx/Projects/Data Structures and Algorithms/Built your own world/README.md

 2. `private static final int hwRange` - Integer range for length of the hallways.
 3. `private static final int roomRange` - Integer range for length of height and width of rooms.
 4. `private static final int thwRange` - Integer range for respective length of horizonal hallways and vertical hallways used to create a turning hallways.
-5. `private TETile[][] world` -  A 2D array representing the world we are going to be created and rendered.
+5. `private TETile[][] world` -  A 2D array representing the world we are going to be created and rendered to display an interface of this game.
+Map will be drawn in this world.
 6. `private boolean closed` - Used to judge if the world is completely closed. i.e. the world can not be extended more because of the limitations of not drawing out of the edge of the world and rules of not overlapping with each other in terms of rooms, hallways and turning hallways.

 The `hwRange`, `roomRange` and `thwRange` are set to let the map drawn more complex.